Manhattan Truck Accident Lawyers

-The New York City-New Jersey metro area roads are home to large numbers of trucks and heavy vehicles which are used for the delivery of goods and to perform construction work.
+The roads of the New York City-New Jersey metro area are home to large numbers of trucks and heavy vehicles .
 This high concentration of vehicles is just one factor that can lead to the presence of trucks navigating in and around Manhattan, which inevitably leads to accidents.
 Truck accidents can cause substantially greater harm than collisions involving smaller vehicles.

 New York Is a City Constantly on the Move

-On any given day, New York City roads may be filled with a wide variety of large trucks including tractor-trailers, dump trucks, cement mixers, box trucks and other construction vehicles.
-The large size of these vehicles present certain safety risks since these vehicles have different blind spots that make seeing you or your vehicle more difficult.
+On any given day, New York City roads may be filled with a wide variety of large trucks, including tractor-trailers, dump trucks, cement mixers, box trucks, and other construction vehicles.
+The large size of these vehicles presents certain safety risks, since these trucks have different blind spots that make seeing you or your vehicle more difficult.
 This can pose a safety threat to drivers, passengers, and pedestrians on the streets and sidewalks of Manhattan.

 While truckers are largely a well-trained and professional industry, truck accidents occur with alarming frequency due to dangerous or careless driving behavior.

 The trucking industry is essential to making America run.
 Unfortunately, sometimes their employment or training practices help to contribute to accidents.